 Program overview

-The Computer Engineering Technology - Computing Science program is a three-year Ontario College Advanced Diploma designed to equip students with essential analytical thinking and problem-solving skills for a successful career in programming and software development.
-This program prepares graduates for various roles in the information technology (IT) sector, whether in private or public organizations.
-Students will learn to operate and develop software systems, gaining hands-on experience with a variety of programming languages and operating systems.
-The curriculum emphasizes real-world applications, culminating in a final year project where students collaborate on comprehensive software solutions.
+The Computer Engineering Technology - Computing Science program is an Ontario College Advanced Diploma that spans three years.
+This program equips students with essential analytical thinking and problem-solving skills tailored for a career in programming and software development.
+It prepares graduates for various roles in the information technology (IT) sector, whether in private or public organizations.
+Students will learn to utilize a wide range of programming languages and operating systems, gaining hands-on experience in developing and maintaining software systems.

-The Computer Engineering Technology - Computing Science program spans a duration of three years and is structured to provide a comprehensive education in IT.
-Key features of the program include:
+The Computer Engineering Technology - Computing Science program is structured to provide a comprehensive education over a duration of three years.
+The program includes:

-• Opportunities for real-world experience through a paid co-operative education (co-op) work term, subject to availability and academic eligibility.
+• Real-world experience through a paid co-operative education (co-op) work term, subject to availability and academic eligibility.

-• Collaboration on sponsored projects in the final year, allowing students to develop a comprehensive application.
+• Opportunities to work on sponsored real-world projects in the final year, allowing students to develop comprehensive applications.

-• Elective courses available in specialized areas such as game programming and business intelligence.
+• Elective courses in specialized areas such as game programming, business programming, and data analytics.

 Featured Experiences

-The Computer Engineering Technology - Computing Science program offers several unique experiences that enhance learning and professional development:
+The Computer Engineering Technology - Computing Science program offers several unique experiences that enhance learning and employability:

-• Co-op Work Terms: Students can gain valuable industry experience through paid co-op placements, integrating academic learning with practical work.
+• Co-op Work Terms: Students can participate in paid co-op work terms, integrating classroom learning with real-world experience.

-• Real-World Projects: In the final year, students work in teams on real-world projects, developing applications that address actual industry needs.
+• Real-World Projects: In the final year, students collaborate on sponsored projects, developing applications that address actual industry needs.

-• Hands-On Learning: The program emphasizes practical skills through lab work and projects, preparing students for the demands of the IT industry.
+• Hands-On Learning: The program emphasizes practical skills through lab work and project-based learning, ensuring students gain relevant experience.

 Career Options